Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-eFgO1iuPr20.md

 ### Transcript

-> um are we getting a new gun with the gas update like a freeze gun uh i don't think so i don't know actually no i don't think so this is a peaceful game okay
+> are we getting a new gun with the gas update like a freeze gun, i don't think so i don't know actually no i don't think so this is a peaceful game okay